 Souvenirs from Stockholm, Sweden

 The Dala Horse has long been a symbol of Sweden handicraft, named after the region Dalarna in central Sweden.
 Traditionally you should purchase a tiny carved Dala Horse in wood, which is easy to carry in your suitcase too.

-Miniature Lucia ornaments are great to take home if you are visiting Stockholm on a Christmas cruise.
+Miniature Lucia ornaments are great to take home if you visit Stockholm on a Christmas cruise.
 The Lucia festival is “The Festival of Lights,” celebrated on the 13th of December each year.

 And don’t forget a cheese slice decorated with the three crowns, the symbol of Sweden, and an oak handle.
 Shot glasses decorated with different animals or regions of Sweden also make popular gifts and souvenirs.